Greek National Road 1: Present route

+At Lamia, the EO1 is connected to the EO3 with the Lamia Eastern Bypass: the bypass, along with another small section of the EO1 between Roditsa and Lamia, are part of European route E65.
+There are plans to reroute the E65 away from those segments, after the A3 is connected to the A2 (Egnatia Odos), but this would require amending Annex I of the European Agreement on Main International Traffic Arteries (AGR) to reroute the E65 away from Larissa and Domokos (as currently defined).

 History

 The EO1, as created by Ministerial Decision G25871 in 1963, was similar to the old EO1, which existed by royal decree from 1955 to 1963: however, the old EO1 followed the route of the current EO8 to Elefsina and then the EO3 up to Larissa, and the northernmost destination was Thessaloniki, instead of Polykastro and Evzonoi.
+The current EO1 replaced all or part of the following roads that existed from 1955 to 1963: